-- Introduction to Regional Blocks - Upper and Lower Extremity: Interscalene, iPACK, PEC I/II, catheter techniques for infraclavicular/TAP. - Truncal - Perineural Catheter Indications, Techniques, and Equipment

-Christian Falyar, DNAP, CRNA

-Christian R. Falyar, DNAP, CRNA is an independent practice CRNA at Great River Medical Center in Burlington, IA.
-He earned his DNAP from Virginia Commonwealth University, where he served as faculty from 2013-2015, teaching regional anesthesia.
-Dr. Falyar created VAULT, a website that promotes ultrasound-guided regional anesthesia and vascular access procedures.
-He lectures throughout the country at local, state, and national meetings on various ultrasound-related topics.
-Since 2013, Dr. Falyar has served as the coordinator for the open ultrasound lab at the AANA Annual Congress.
-In 2010, he received the AANA Foundation Program Director's Award for Outstanding Research in Ultrasound-Guided Regional Anesthesia, and in 2014 won the AANA Foundation Post-Doctoral Research Fellowship Award.
-He and his wife, Susan, have two daughters, Morgan and Mason.
-In his spare time, he likes to listen to Dylan and ride his Triumph Bonneville.

-- Ultrasound Physics or ASPM Ultrasound and Nerve Stimulator Principles - Lower extremity: Ankle, popliteal and popliteal catheter.

-Helen Fosam, PhD

-Helen Fosam, PhD, has 18 years writing experience within academia and medical education.
+Modules Taught Introduction to Regional Blocks Upper and Lower Extremity: Interscalene, iPACK, PEC I/II, catheter techniques for infraclavicular/TAP.
+Truncal Perineural Catheter Indications, Techniques, and Equipment Christian Falyar, DN AP, CRNA River Medical Cent Commonwealth Ur teaching regional a Dr. Falyar created anesthesia and vas local, state, and na 2013, Dr. Falyar ha AANA Annual Cong Director's Award fo Anesthesia, and in Fellowship Award.
+AULT, a website that promotes ultrasound-guided regional scular access procedures.
+He lectures throughout the country at ational meetings on various ultrasound-related topics.
+Since as served as the coordinator for the open ultrasound lab at the gress.
+In 2010, he received the AANA Foundation Program r Outstanding Research in Ultrasound-Guided Regional 2014 won the AANA Foundation Post-Doctoral Research He and his wife, Susan, have two daughters, Morgan and e time, he likes to listen to Dylan and ride his Triumph Modules Taught Ultrasound Physics or ASPM Ultrasound and Nerve Stimulator Principles Lower extremity: Ankle, popliteal and popliteal catheter.
+Helen Fosam, PhD Helen Fosam, PhD, has 18 years writing experience within academia and medical education.
 She currently serves as an international consultant, developing content for physician education in neurology, covering acute and chronic pain management, and has written numerous articles targeted at the physician audience focused on pharmacological and non-pharmacological approach to pain management.
 She earned her PhD and completed her Post Doctorate research (Physiology) at Sheffield University, UK.

-- Psychological Impact and Neurocognitive Therapeutic Strategies of Pain Management - Non-Allopathic Considerations for the Treatment of Acute Pain
+Modules Taught Psychological Impact and Neurocognitive Therapeutic Strategies of Pain Management Non-Allopathic Considerations for the Treatment of Acute Pain